Carm01/W10StartLayout/README.md

 - This xml sets the defaults to be placed on the task-bar.
   - I have removed EDGE b/c it simply sucks right now.
   - I added Firefox and Chrome as well as File explorer( standard ).
-  - Task-bar layout for the task-bar function: `PinListPlacement="Replace"` are read every login, and will always replace if the user removed.
+  - Task-bar layout for the task-bar function: `PinListPlacement="Replace"` are read every login, and will always replace if the user removed, meaning this will always be reset to the default pinned icons and remove any customized ones

 - To export the current start menu layout you can run the following elevated power-shell command: